LDiegoM/garage_door_alarm/README.md

 Garage door alarm uses and IR sensor to detect and obstacle condition. that is translated as a door closed or opened.

-It also connects to an MQTT server to publish this door status to the topic `topic-door-status`.
+It also connects to an MQTT server to publish this door status to the topic `topic-garage-door`.

 The program logs door status changes in the SPIFFS memory using LittleFS, in the file `/logs/door_data.txt` (defined in settings file).